• Skip to main content

 Most of these don't actually use a board, but you get the idea.

-Word A Round This is such a unique game in which players race to be the first to find words hidden in rings.
-We love it and it is very travel-friendly.
+Word-A-Round This is such a unique game in which players race to be the first to find words hidden in rings.
+We love it.
+It's great for kids to adults and it is very travel-friendly.
 It is especially good for building vocabulary, and I understand that speech pathologists love it!

 The Story Cubes game.
 I featured these story telling dice as a game of the month.
 There a several different versions, depending on your child's interests.

-Tell Me a Story.
-I thought I had written about these cards a few years ago, but apparently not!
+Create Me a Story.
 These gorgeous, oversized playing cards inspire kids (and parents) to invent and narrate wacky and imaginative stories.
 We used to use them at dinner time for a few good laughs.
 Eeboo makes the cards in several themes so there is something for every kid.

 Magnetic big words and magnetic poetry.
 This isn't a game, per se, but tons of fun anyway.
 I installed three large stainless steel boards in my son's bedroom as part of my plan to create a print-rich environment at home.
 You can see them in action on our word wall.